 The effective interest rate method is a method for calculating the amortized initial value of financial assets and liabilities and for allocating interest revenues or expenses over the relevant period.
 The effective interest rate is the rate that exactly discounts the estimated future cash payments or receipts to the net carrying amount of a given financial asset or financial liability.
-When calculating the effective interest rate, the Bank estimates cash flows considering all contractual terms of the given financial instrument (for example, prepayment options not being separated from the host contract) but does not consider potential future credit losses.
+When calculating the effective interest rate, the BOŚ Group estimates cash flows considering all contractual terms of the given financial instrument (for example, prepayment options not being separated from the host contract) but does not consider potential future credit losses.
 This calculation includes all fees paid or received between the parties to the contract that are an integral part of the effective interest rate, as well as transaction costs and all other premiums or discounts.

-Once a financial asset, or a group of similar financial assets, has been written down as a result of an impairment loss, net interest income on these assets is recognized at the rate of interest used to discount the future cash flows for the purpose of impairment loss measurement.
+Once a financial asset, or a group of similar financial assets, has been written down as a result of impairment loss, interest income is recognized at the rate of interest used to discount the future cash flows for the purpose of impairment loss measurement and on the basis of the net value of exposure.

-3.8.
+2.9.
 Fee and commission revenues and expenses

 Fee and commission revenues and expenses regarding receivables from clients are recognized as an element of the interest revenue according to the effective interest rate method.
 Fees and commissions for credit granted, collected before disbursement, are postponed until the date of cash payment to the customer.
-Fees on account of syndicated loans are recognized as revenue when the syndication has been completed and the Bank has retained no part of the credit risk for itself or has retained a part of it at the same effective interest rate as other participants.
+Fees on account of syndicated loans are recognized as revenue when the syndication has been completed and the BOŚ Group has retained no part of the credit risk for itself or has retained a part of it at the same effective interest rate as other participants.